 Physical damage protection is a coverage that you can choose to add to your personal auto policy.
-This type of protection is a very prudent choice, especially if your car is new or has costly parts to replace.
+This coverage is important, especially if your car is new or has costly parts to replace.
 What does this type of additional protection cover and what are the details?
 There are several options that a Morison Insurance professional can walk you through.